MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Understand reseller options*: Consider engaging with resellers who can provide extra insights into available discounts or offer alternative pricing models.
 Resellers might have access to specialized programs or discounts that can benefit your workload.

 Committing to the right discount options is where you act on your evaluation.
 You're equipped with the available options.
 You've communicated your needs and workload data to the various providers.
 Now you need to lock in the discounted rates for a defined period, which can result in significant cost savings compared to pay-as-you-go pricing.
-Here are the next actions you should take:

-- *Choose an appropriate prepaid plan*: Select a prepaid plan that covers the minimum capacity that the workload requires.
-Starting with the minimum commitment gives you flexibility while you still benefit from cost savings.

-  Having a clear understanding of the workload's minimum capacity requirements before you commit to a prepaid plan minimizes risk and ensures that you optimize your savings.
-However, there are exceptions.
-A commitment that requires minimal upfront costs has a lower risk.
-The lower the commitment risk, the quicker you can commit to a prepaid plan.
-As the cost and risk of a prepaid commitment grow, you need to understand your minimum consistent usage for each component you're committing to.

-- *Increment prepaid commitments*: As the capacity of your workload grows, gradually increase your prepaid commitments.
-Start small and scale up.
-Increment scaling up based on the workload's actual usage.

-- *Renegotiate and consolidate*: Regularly renegotiate and normalize reservations and savings plans to align their ending time.
-This alignment allows you to consolidate them into a single line item on your bill, so it's easier to manage and optimize costs.

 ### Decide whether to build or buy a solution